lichenma/SystemDesign-CheatSheet/README.md

 ## Getting Started

-Currently AlgorithmsDataStructures-CheatSheet contains various text files for notes but is primarily composed of this README file which supports the markdown formatting language.
+Currently SystemDesign-CheatSheet contains various text files for notes but is primarily composed of this `README.md` file which supports the markdown formatting language.
 This makes the notes and code look a lot better and supports many awesome features like quick links and makes formatting much easier.